 Data is very valuable and must be protected.
 Use a secure VPN or remote access connection to access work networks (if your employer allows this).
 Make sure your router is secure: change default passwords, you can even add a secure router to your home network.

 If you are using your own laptop, create space on the hard drive where you can add an encrypted secure folder to store files.
 You could even go as far as creating a separate user account purely for work, keeping your work and personal accounts separate.
+And why not consider a hardware security key like a YubiKey to authenticate logins to your accounts.

 Backup and secure any data.
 Make sure this is daily backup up to a password protected USB drive, secure cloud service, or transferred to the company’s servers at the end of every working day.
 If using USB drives or external hard drives for backups, make sure that at the end of the day they are locked away (ideally away from the computer), preferably in a safe.